 - Examples of Multibagger Stocks

-I can see why this would be confusing, but it is all within the context of how the phrase is used.
+This isn’t to be confused with the other popular investing term, ‘bag holder. ‘ This term refers to an investor holding a position in a stock that has since decreased in price.
+I can see why this would be unclear, but it is all within the context of how the phrase is used.

-The term multibagger actually comes from a reference that Lynch made to baseball.
+The term multibagger comes from a reference that Lynch made to baseball.
 In baseball, the bases are also called bags, and a double or triple is a multi-bag hit.
 It’s not a perfect metaphor, but you get the picture.

 How Do You Find Multibagger Stocks?

 A bit of luck and high conviction on great companies is a sure way to find multibagger stocks.
-They aren’t always easy to find: if they were then we’d all be rich wouldn’t we?
+They aren’t always easy to find: if they were, then we’d all be rich, wouldn’t we?